 A very warm welcome to you!

-My name is Sara M. Gant, and I am an artist, art educator, and therapeutic art facilitator.
+My name is Sara M. Gant, and I am an artist, art educator, and expressive arts therapist.

 "The Journey is the Destination"